SenYan1999/senyan1999.github.io/_pages/about.md

   - /about.html
 ---

 Sen Yan now is a PhD student in the University of Colorado Boulder.
 Before joining CU Boulder, he recieved his bachelor degree in Shanghai University of Finance and Economics.
-His research interests are about Information System, Deep Learning and Natural Language Processing.
+His research interests are mainly about Deep Learning and Natural Language Processing.

 Education
 ======
+* Ph.D in Information System, University of Colorado Boulder, 2026 (expected)
 * B.S. in Finance Management, Shanghai University of Finance and Economics, 2021
-* Ph.D in Information System, University of Colorado Boulder, 2026 (expected)

 Publications
 ======